YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

    - Follow standard Moodle update procedures when new versions are available

 3. **Monitoring**:
-   - Review usage patterns and request volumes periodically
+   - Review usage patterns and reporting volumes periodically
    - Adjust configuration settings if needed based on actual usage

 ## For Course Directors

 ### Receiving Absence Notifications

-When a student submits an absence request for a course you teach:
+When a student submits an absence report for a course you teach:

 1. You will receive an email notification with:
    - Student information